MisterVaidas/ReadingNotes/102/class-05.md

 > responsive design.**

 ***
+---
 ***

 Thank you for reading my page.
 I hope you find this helpfull.
 You can also find more interesting pages by visiting my GitHub profile.
-You can access my GitHub profile by clicking on GitHub icon bellow :+1:
+Also, please check my socials and don't forget to follow :slightly_smiling_face:.
+My GitHub profile can easily be accessed by clicking on the image bellow:

 <a href="https://github.com/MisterVaidas">
   <img src="/github-logo-git-hub-icon-with-text-on-white-and-black-background-free-vector.jpg" alt="GitHub" width="200" height="200">